skoobasteeve/rayagainstthemachine.net/_posts/2020-10-07-systemd-automount.md

 #### NFS

 The below instructions assume your NFS share is located at `example.server:/srv/nfsfiles`.

+***EDIT 2021-08-26*** Reader Denis suggested adding the `TimeoutSec` parameter to the below file to prevent lock-ups when the share isn't present on your local network.
+Thank you Denis for the contribution!

 ```bash
 $ sudo nano /etc/systemd/system/mnt-nfs-nfsshare.mount